-Students applying for, and those receiving Federal and State of Colorado financial aid from UCCS are required to maintain satisfactory academic progress (SAP) toward their degree.
+Students applying for and those receiving Federal, State and UCCS financial aid from are required to maintain satisfactory academic progress (SAP) toward their degree.
 Maintaining SAP requires that students meet completion rate, maximum fundable credit hours, and minimum grade point average requirements.
 The chart below outlines the minimum SAP requirements

 |Minimum Requirements for UCCS Students|

 Academic progress of aid recipients is reviewed at the end of each semester.
 Students who do not meet the minimum requirements for the Financial Aid Satisfactory Academic Progress (SAP) requirements will be given one warning semester after that warning semester, if the student is not above the minimum requirements, the student will be considered ineligible for financial aid and placed on financial aid suspension.